 As explained by the Supreme Court in University of Texas Southwestern Medical Center v.
 Nassar, 570 U.S. 338, 347 (2013), since its passage in 1964, Title VII "has prohibited employers from discriminating against their employees on any of seven specified criteria.
 Five of them-race, color, religion, sex, and national origin-are personal characteristics and are set forth in § 2000e-2."
 Discrimination based on any one or more of these five characteristics often is referred to as status-based discrimination.
-"The two remaining categories of wrongful employer conduct-the employee's opposition to employment discrimination, and the employee's submission of or support for a complaint that alleges employment discrimination-are not wrongs based on personal traits but rather types of protected employee conduct.
+"The two remaining categories of wrongful employee's submission of or support for a complaint that alleges employment discrimination-are not wrongs based on personal traits but rather types of protected employee conduct.
 These latter two categories are covered by a separate, subsequent section of Title VII, § 2000e-3(a)."
 Id. at 347-38.
 Claims alleging discrimination based on these latter forms of protected employee conduct often are referred to as retaliation claims.